-This often-repeated mantra reflects the increasing international interest that has over the past decade turned the Arctic into a region of great geopolitical significance.
-As global climate change radically alters the Arctic environment, including the extent of summer sea ice, countries and companies from the circumpolar North and around the world are positioning themselves to benefit from economic opportunities such as resource extraction, trans-Arctic shipping and tourism, and to have a political voice in shaping the future of the Arctic.
-At the same time, scientific interest is also increasing, as are calls for environmental protection and sustainable development in the face of the profound local, regional and global effects of climate change, and the growing impacts of enhanced economic activity and infrastructure development on fragile Arctic ecosystems.
+This oft-repeated mantra reflects the increasing international interest that has in recent years turned the Arctic into a region of great geopolitical significance.
+As global climate change radically alters the Arctic environment, including thawing permafrost and the extent of summer sea ice, countries and companies from the circumpolar North and around the world are positioning themselves to benefit from economic opportunities such as resource extraction, tourism and trans-Arctic shipping, and to secure a political voice in shaping the future of the strategic Arctic region.
+At the same time, scientific interest is also increasing, as are calls for environmental protection and sustainable development in the face of the profound local, regional and global effects of climate change, and the growing impacts of expanding economic activity and infrastructure development upon fragile Arctic ecosystems.

 This course is open to students from KTH and The University of Illinois at Urbana-Champaign (UIUC).
 No external students are admitted.

-The course is covered by a tuition fee for those KTH student's who are liable to pay.
-However, the course can be included in the already paid tuition fee for the program, if it is included in the study plan as an electiv course.
-Please talk to your study counselour to get informaton what applies in your specific case.
+The course is covered by a tuition fee for those KTH students who are liable to pay.
+However, the course can be included in the already paid tuition fee for the program, if it is included in the study plan as an elective course.
+Please talk to your study counselor to get information what applies in your specific case.